eriklarsen4/TMEM/vignettes/TMEM.md

 ![](https://github.com/eriklarsen4/TMEM/blob/main/vignettes/GOorgNesting.jpg)<!-- -->

-I suggest using this function for exploratory work and plotting, while relying on `geneontology.org`'s [web browser](https://geneontology.org/) directly for publications-- I've noticed differences between `GO.db R package` results and those from the browser.
+I recommend using this function for exploratory work and plotting, while relying on `geneontology.org`'s [web browser](https://geneontology.org/) directly for publications-- I've noticed differences between `GO.db R package` results and those from the browser

 The statistical discrepancies are noted in the examples section of this vignette

+#### Example

 First, import the data in the package